ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 ``manage_externals`` to check out all of the components required for the application.
 Once the build process is complete, all the files and executables necessary for a regional experiment are located in the ``regional_workflow`` and ``bin`` directories, respectively, under the ``ufs-srweather-app`` directory.
-Users can utilize the pre-defined domains or build their own domain (details provided in `Chapter %s <LAMGrids>`).
+Users can utilize the pre-defined domains or build their own domain (details provided in :numref:`Chapter %s <LAMGrids>`).
 In either case, users must create/modify the case-specific (``config.sh``) and/or grid-specific configuration files (``set_predef_grid_params.sh``).
 The overall procedure is shown in :numref:`Figure %s <AppOverallProc>`, with the scripts to generate and run the workflow shown in red.
 The steps are as follows: